Kumbalangi Nights: Filming

-Dileesh Pothan, who had directed Thondimuthalum Driksakshiyum, offered to produce the film during an ad shoot with Narayanan.
-The film ended up being the debut production of Pushkaran's and Pothan's newly formed production house, Working Class Hero.
-Meanwhile, Pushkaran discussed the film and the character of Shammi with actor Fahadh Faasil while they were working on Maheshinte Prathikaaram (2016).
-Faasil, who found the character "very layered and complicated", agreed to the part.
+Dileesh Pothan, who had directed Thondimuthalum Driksakshiyum, offered to produce the film during an ad shoot with Madhu.
+The film ended up being the debut production of Syam's and Pothan's newly formed production house, Working Class Hero.
+Meanwhile, Syam discussed the film and the character of Shammi with actor Fahadh Faasil while they were working on Maheshinte Prathikaaram (2016).
+Fahadh, who found the character "very layered and complicated", agreed to the part.
 Subsequently, he also decided to co-produce the film under the banner of Fahadh Faasil & Friends, the production company that he owned with his wife, actress Nazriya Nazim.
-Faasil had no qualms about producing a film by the debut director, as he had already worked closely with Narayanan, who was then an assistant director, on 22 Female Kottayam (2012).
+Fahadh had no qualms about producing a film by the debut director, as he had already worked closely with Madhu, who was then an assistant director, on 22 Female Kottayam (2012).
 He explained his decision to co-produce the film, saying, "Meeting producers, convincing them, budgeting and more, takes a lot of time.
 I didn't want to go through any of that drill.
-Working with Syam [Pushkaran], Dileesh [Pothan] and the like is a fun experience and it's very dear to me, so I also wanted to give it my all."
+Working with Syam [Syam], Dileesh [Pothan] and the like is a fun experience and it's very dear to me, so I also wanted to give it my all."